 In 2015, Blue Brain reached a major milestone with the publication of a first draft of the digital reconstruction of neocortical microcircuitry (Markram et al, 2015).
 The study confirmed the feasibility of building and simulating a digital copy of a part of the brain and demonstrated that multidisciplinary Big Science in the field of neuroscience yields favorable results (82 scientists contributed to the study).

 The paper, which appeared in the journal Cell, represents the most complete description of any neural microcircuit to date.
 It provides a complete digital map of all the cells and synapses in a block of neural tissue and describes simulation experiments replicating a range of previous in vivo experiments.
 In other words, Blue Brain’s digital copy of a part of the brain behaves like a real part of the brain.

 Most significantly, this study advances the case for simulation as a useful new method in neuroscience.
 It proves that we understand the basic properties of the components and interconnections of the brain well enough to be able to reconstruct and simulate certain physiological functions.
-This advance makes it feasible, in principle, to reconstruct the human brain even though we can never measure all its parts.

 Consequently, Blue Brain has now:

 - Built a digital copy of the whole somatosensory cortex with around four million neurons, a part of the hippocampus (a brain region that serves as our GPS system in the brain) and a microcircuit of the thalamus (a part of the brain that organizes all the information that goes to and from the neocortex)